openbridge/openbridge.github.io/docs/pipeline.md

           └── 2016-01-06_transactions.csv
 ```

-The simplest use case is that a table is generated according to the location a file is delivered.
+In this example, a collection of files has been delivered to the parent directory `customers` and the `address`, `offers`, `rewards` and `transactions` subsdirectories.
+In this use case a table is generated for each directory for which a file is delivered.
 In the above example you will have a `customers`, `address`, `offers_targeted` and `transactions` tables.
 The content of each table will be based on the corresponding `.csv` or `zip` files placed in each directory.

 ## Understanding Your File Layouts